How to read chord diagrams

 Why are the charts vertical and not horizontal?

-Not always, but most often the chart is displayed vertical, which may be counter-intuitive since when we play, we see the fretboard horizontally.
+Not always, but most often the chart is displayed vertically, which may be counter-intuitive since when we play, we see the fretboard horizontally.
 It's hard to say why this has become a standard, but in many occasions, it may be easier to fit chord charts in book layouts etc. using this approach.

 As a standard, four or five frets are included in charts.
-It's true that some chords exceed this limit, but since a big majority can be displayed on a maximum of five frets it would take unnecessary space to increase the charts beyond five frets.
+It's true that some chords exceed this limit, but since a big majority can be displayed on a maximum of five frets it would take up unnecessary space to increase the charts beyond five frets.

 Why are the symbols a mix of circles, square and diamonds?